Arrondissement5etDemi/WintersessionMD/README.md

 in it.
 Put it in a folder called `remote`.
 Download the folder to your own computer and then open the text file with `vim`.

 ### Practice 2:
-On your own computer, create a text file called "local.txt" with `vim`, and type
+On your own computer, create a text file called "local.txt" with `vim` or `echo`, and type
 ```
 Hello, LAMMPS!
 ```